-Lean teams are now a common feature in all industries though the concept emanated from the manufacturing sector.
+Lean teams are now a common feature in all industries through the concept emanated from the manufacturing sector.
 The core idea is to provide more value for your customers using the least resources.
 Like all new ideas, implementing the lean concept in your company can be tricky.
 Lean teams are highly effective, but at the same time, you have to consider how it affects the entire structure in your business.

 For a lean team to be effective, you have to appreciate that the concept is not just about cost reduction.
 Every member of your team must inculcate a new way of thinking.
-While your project is custom designed, applying lean principles will still help to attain your goals.
+While your project is custom-designed, applying lean principles will still help to attain your goals.
 However, you will have to appreciate the challenges individuals will face in implementing the concept.

 Benefits of working in Lean Teams